-Forensic science degree programs accredited by the American Academy of Forensic Science are available online at all degree levels.
+Forensic programs accredited by the American Academy of Forensic Science are available online at all degree levels.
 Depending on your educational goals, you might choose an associate's degree in forensic science, a bachelor's in forensic science or forensics and toxicology, or a bachelor's in biology, chemistry, biochemistry, natural science, or genetic engineering with a specialty in forensic science.
 You can go on for a master's or a PhD in forensic science.
 Certificates in forensic science are also available.

 Although coursework varies depending on the chosen degree, expect to gain a foundation in math and science with courses in calculus, chemistry, biology, and physics.
 You'll learn quantitative analysis and statistics, and you can take courses specific to forensics: forensic microscopy, criminal evidence, and courtroom testimony.